tonysolo/ghg/MvvmLight1/README.md

 # Global Health Grid (GHG)#

+### e-Health Records ##
+e-Health is sought by all countries as the means to contain costs and improve access to healthcare.
+Unfortunately there have been failures in some countries and resistance to change without clear clinical benefits.
+This implementation is a simple clinical record of the patients alerts and chronic medication, risks and preferences and short clinical notes for each visit.
+Unlike other implementations it can store handwritten notes and scans as and other information for patients to share with any healthcare provider they consult.
+It is provides population health management using actionable data.
+The data is stored using Microsoft Azure Page blobs and includes storage of text as well as images such as scans, handwritten notes, xrays, ECGs and future data sources such as wearable devices.

-#Processing #
+###Scope #

-The  purpose of this application is to store Healthcare information for Epidemiology and E-Health.
-It uses *Cloud Storage and GIS Maps* for storing and retrieving health data using a *Grid system* that defines regions of approximately 80 X 80 Km at the equator.
+This is a global scale application to store Healthcare information for Epidemiology and E-Health.
+It uses *Cloud Storage and GIS Maps* for storing and retrieving health data using a *Grid system* that defines regions of 42 arc minutes - 80 X 80 Km at the equator.

-GHG has two applications: *Epidemiology* (e-epidemiology) and *Patient clinical records* (e-health).
+GHG has two purposes: *e-Epidemiology* and  and *e-health*.

-### e-Epidemiology and e-Health ###

-Both applications share features so they have been combined in a single program for recording patient clinical records and epidemiology statistics.

-E-Health is clinical information.
+E-Health is about clinical management.
 It contains details for treatment, prescriptions and referrals.
-It belongs to the patient and is stored privately in the patient's private e-health record.
+E-health data belongs to the patient and is stored confidentially in the patient's private e-health record.
+E-health records are stored in a repository that allows patients to access their medical record wherever needed.

-E-Epidemiology is information about the disease: the ICD10 diagnostic codes and other data - it uses no person identifiable information and it is kept in shared storage and used for epidemiology statistics and surveillance.
+E-Epidemiology is information about the diseases occurring in the population: it contains diagnostic codes and other data without any person identifiable information and used for healthcare statistics, surveillance and planning.

+##Data Storage
-### GHG - Azure Cloud Blob Storage Containers###
+### Azure Cloud Blob Storage ###

-Microsoft Azure blob storage is used to store data.
-There is a separate **storage container for each GIS region** that in turn **contains three page blobs**.
-Each region is set up the same way: a unique container name containing with three page blobs **named 'P','L' and 'E'**
+Microsoft Azure blob storage is used to store all the data according to geographic regions (GIS).
+There is a separate **storage container for each GIS region** which in turn contains eleven binary large objects (BLOB's)** - 'P','L','E', I0 ... to I7** as shown in the following table:

-Name|Purpose|Data Structure
+BLOB|Purpose|Data Structure
 :--:|:------------------------------|:------------------------|
-**P** | Patient e-Health|64 Kilobytes (128 pages) for each patient **L** | Loaders (providers)| 1 Kilobyte (2 pages) for each provider **E** | Epidemiology|All patients for the region (variable length allocated for each day using index table) **I[0..11]**|Images|Images from 16Kb to 32Mb ranges in separate blobs
+**P** | Patient e-Health|64 Kilobytes (128 pages) for each patient **L** | Loaders (providers)| 1 Kilobyte (2 pages) for each provider **E** | Epidemiology|All patients for the region (variable length allocated for each day using index table) **I0 ..
+I7**|Images| Ranges from 32Kb to 4Mb  in 8 separate blobs

-### Container Names ('qnnee') ###
+### Azure Container Names ('qnnee') ###

-Container names are strings consisting of 5 hexadecimal characters, "qnnee"
+Container names are strings consisting of 5 hexadecimal characters defining a GIS region "qnnee" (quadrant, latitude and longitude).

     nn = degrees latitude / 180 * 256;
     ee = degrees Longitude /180 * 256;